2020 FFA Cup preliminary rounds

-The 2020 FFA Cup preliminary rounds were the qualifying competition initially meant to decide 22 of the 32 teams to take part in the 2020 FFA Cup.
+The 2020 FFA Cup preliminary rounds were the qualifying competition initially meant to decide 22 of the 32 teams to take part in the 2020 FFA Cup (now known as the Australia Cup).
 Some preliminary matches were held in February and March, prior to the competition being suspended in mid-March due to the COVID-19 pandemic in Australia.

 The competition was cancelled on 3 July.

 One of the member federation-based competitions resumed from July (for the Lakoseljac Cup in Tasmania).

 Schedule

 The fixtures for the competition are as follows.